ipluaws/tf-k8s-test/README.md

 2.1.
 Navigate to the /k8s directory within the cloned repository ($cd k8s/).

 2.2.
 Execute the prep.sh script ($./prep.sh).
-This script updates the .kube/config file and deploys the cluster autoscaler pods in the kube-system namespace.
+This script updates the .kube/config file and deploys the cluster autoscaler and metrics-server in the kube-system namespace.

 **Step 3: Build and Push Docker Image to ECR**